pyxld-kris/ai-garden/README.md

 ## A Big Thanks

 This project leverages a heavily modified version of the rete.js package, which makes all of the node "stuff" work.
-I found the package to have most if what was needed, though there was some heavy reworking of the internals to allow for tasks and signals to flow in a way that was necessary for a tool like this.
+I found the package to have most if what was needed, though there was some significant reworking of the internals to allow for tasks and signals to flow in a way that was necessary for a tool like this.

 ## License